nsrivast/tree-range-viz/README.md

 More interesting was to start from the location data, which could show metrics as layers on top of the geographical data.
 I also thought some measure of how unique the location's species were might be interesting, especially relative to nearby regions.
 Could we correlate the country's geophysical regions and boundaries to features of the tree range data?

 Lastly, for a more in-depth look at the universe of tree types, I could overlay additional data such as broader taxonomic classifications or specific features - e.g. deciduous versus evergreen.
-This would require additional data sources, such as scraping some public tree [database] (http://www.fs.fed.us/database/feis/plants/tree/) organized by species.
+This would require additional data sources, such as scraping some public tree [database] (http://www.fs.fed.us/database/feis/plants/tree/).

 I decided to play around with some basic visualizations to explore the data and decide what metrics might be most useful to display.